kodethon/Docs/source/programming-problems/custom.rst

 The test command should be a UNIX shell command used to initiate testing.
 This command will be run once from the **autograder** folder as shown in the next section.
-The test command print to stdout a JSON string denoting the submissions results or write the JSON string to **submission/results.json**
+The test command should either print to stdout a JSON string denoting the submissions results or write the JSON string to **submission/results.json**

 .. figure:: ../static/courses/create-custom-scoring-settings.PNG
     :align: center
     :figwidth: 100%

     **Figure 1.** Custom problem scoring settings view

+.. cmdoption:: Enable HTML Render

+Allows for HTML and CSS files to be rendered as a webpage in the inline editor.
+Will only be accessible if **Enable Inline Editor** is enabled.

 Problem File Structure
 ======================